Understanding Redlining and Its Impacts

 The practice of redlining originated in the 1930s and was deemed illegal with the passage of the Fair Housing Act (FHAct) of 1968, but has had lasting ramifications.

-Redlining: Mapping Inequality in Dayton and Springfield, an hour-long PBS documentary that aired last month, explores how the practice was used to deny access to homeownership.
+Redlining: Mapping Inequality in Dayton and Springfield, an hour-long PBS documentary, explores how the practice was used to deny access to homeownership.
 Although now illegal, historically redlined communities today continue to feel the effects through minimum loan requirements, predatory lending practices, reduced life expectancies, and limited access to education and wealth.
 As stated in the documentary, "Maps continue to tell the story."

 Hear from individuals who have suffered personally due to the practice of redlining and how it continues to impact future generations.